About Eastern Slovenia

 Ptuj today is filled with cobbled streets, lined with Baroque and Gothic buildings and dominated from above by the 12th Century castle.
 Discovering the past requires a balance, you can relax by swimming in one of the numerous pools and thermal baths nearby, particularly the Moravske Toplice.
 For wine lovers Ptuj is in the centre of one of the most fabulous wine regions of Slovenia - the Haloze Hills; Ptuj's wine cellars such as the Vinska Klet will be an unforgettable treat.

 Head out along the Haloze Hills Wine route and visit Borl Castle, the village of Ptujska Gora and then branch off to visit other wine routes such as Ljutomer and Mura roads.
 This corner of Slovenia comes up against the Croatian and Hungarian borders and the region has been influenced by these cultures and peoples.

-The Hotel Mitra offers comfort and tradition in the historical centre of the oldest city in Slovenia - Ptuj.
+The Hotel Mitra offers comfort and tradition in the historical centre of Ptuj.
 A typical small city hotel combining rich tradition and a contemporary approach.